3P Exam Test Blueprint

 Pathophysiology:

 These questions evaluate knowledge of developmental physiology, pathogenesis, manifestations, and the etiology of altered physical and psychological health or disease conditions.
 Based on this knowledge, the student should be able to relate clinical manifestations to certain diseases or conditions, provide a description of the disease or condition, and state the etiology and incidence.
-An understanding of pathophysiology is important to assist in creating a differential list and arrive at a proper diagnosis.
+An understanding of pathophysiology is important to assist in creating a differential diagnosis list and arrive at a proper diagnosis.
 Questions may ask about diagnostic studies that need to be performed to aid in the diagnosis or detection of disease, injury or any other medical condition.
 Questions on the exam may also ask about the interpretation of lab results.

 Students are encouraged to review their notes from the Advanced Pathophysiology course.